Who offers a safer workplace – a pipeline company or a bank? The answer might surprise you.

 “It will go a long way towards building trust and rebuilding our industry’s reputation.”

-You can learn more about the report and download a copy on the CEPA website.
+You can learn more about the report on the CEPA website.

 More information about TransCanada’s individual performance and efforts to improve our safety and environmental sustainability can be found in our 2014 Corporate Social Responsibility report.